-Easily make these crispy, flaxseed vegan and paleo tortilla chips and taco shells in less than 30 minutes, using just three simple ingredients!
+Easily make these low carb, crispy, flaxseed vegan and paleo tortilla chips and taco shells in less than 30 minutes, using just three simple ingredients!

 A while back, you may remember that I came up with a couple of ways to make flaxseed tortillas, one using eggs, and one without.
 At first I more often made the flaxseed and egg tortillas because I found them to be easier to make.
 Plus, having hens, I tend to have a surplus of eggs that I want to use up.
 When I first started making the vegan flaxseed tortillas, the ones without eggs, I used enough water to easily mix the ground flaxseeds with the water.
 I didn’t realize, though, that I didn’t really need that much water and that the excess water was what was making it take so long for me to make the tortillas really work.
 During the cooking process, you are working to evaporate off the water so that the dough is no longer sticky and so that it holds up into a perfect tortilla shape.

 It wasn’t until I had received several messages from people telling me how much they loved them, and about how great they were baked into chips, that I decided to play with the recipe a bit more and see if I could make the most of the concept and make it the best it could be.

 Through the process, I realized that there was a much easier way to use this concept.
 I greatly reduced the water in the recipe, and I also changed the method I used for making the tortillas themselves.